Martchus/syncthingtray/README.md

 D-Bus).

-All of this counts for the session D-Bus *and* for the system D-Bus although the startup of the session D-Bus can be screwed up particularily easy.
+All of this counts for the session D-Bus *and* for the system D-Bus although the startup of the session D-Bus can be screwed up particularly easy.
 One easy way to screw it up is to start a second instance of the session D-Bus manually e.g. via `dbus-run-session`.
 When starting the session D-Bus this way the systemd integration will *not* work and you will likely end up with two session D-Bus processes.
 It is also worth noticing that you do *not* need to set the `DBUS_SESSION_BUS_ADDRESS` variable manually